leoarthurwall/Click-n-Brick/README.md

 ### Lessons learned

 Some key lessons I’ve learned are:
-*Design decisions should be based on what the user needs NOT what the designer likes.
+* Design decisions should be based on what the user needs rather than what the designer likes.
-*Teamwork is the key to success - Each team member brings something valuable to the table.
+* Teamwork is the key to success - Each team member brings something valuable to the table.
 Find out what and utilise it.
-\*User testing offers incredibly useful feedback for further iterations.
+* User testing offers incredibly useful feedback for further iterations.

+### Future Developments

+* Carry out more focus groups and market research to further improve usability and accessibility
+* Apply remaining user feedback gathered in sprint #2
+* additional design sprints to further refine the product
+* Take the app to development

 ### Final words